MohdRas/docker-basics/README.md

 # Docker commands.
 - container and image
   - container is a running environment(STATE) on local machine for an image.
-  - all the environment stuffs ( virtual file system, environment config ) are provided by the container other than the image from the repository.
+  - all the environment stuffs ( virtual file system, environment config ) are provided by the container.
+Only images comes from the registry.
-  - container has a port 5000.
+  - each container has a port.
   - file system is vitual in containers.
 - Tag
   - tag is basically the version of an image.
 Example - lastest/ 9.6
-- docker pull IMAGE_NAME : TAG
+- docker pull IMAGE_NAME:TAG
   - docker pull redis:4.0
   - docker pull docker.io/library/redis:4.0
       - "docker.io/library/" is registry domain.
       - In private repository (AWS ECR), we cannot skip registry domain.
   - pull an image LOCALLY.
-- docker run IMAGE_NAME : TAG
+- docker run IMAGE_NAME:TAG
   - docker run redis:4.0
   - pull an image & start the container.
   - Optionally it will download if an image is not present on my system.